mmazzarolo/react-native-universal-monorepo/README.md

 - `yarn browser-ext:build`: Create a production build of the browser extension
 - `yarn windows:metro`: Start the metro server for windows
 - `yarn windows:start`: Start developing the windows app

+Other commands (we use [ultra-runner](https://github.com/folke/ultra-runner) to run these commands on all workspaces):

 - `yarn lint`: Lint each project
 - `yarn lint:fix`: Lint + fix each project
 - `yarn test`: Run tests of each project
 - `yarn typecheck`: Run the TypeScript type-checking on each project

 ## Native dependencies

-While working on React Native in a monorepo, you'll notice that several packages won't work correctly when "hoisted" (aka they are installed at the root) — either because they need to be natively linked or because they end up being bundled twice, breaking the build (e.g., `react`, `react-dom`).
+While working on React Native in a monorepo, you'll notice that several packages won't work correctly when hoisted — either because they need to be natively linked or because they end up being bundled twice, breaking the build (e.g., `react`, `react-dom`).
-This is not an issue with the approach used in this project per se', it's more of a common problem with monorepos.
+This is not an issue with the approach used in this project per se.
+It's more of a common problem with monorepos.

-To fix these issues, [we mark them as `nohoist`](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/), so they will be installed in each package that depends on them.
+To fix these issues, [we mark them as nohoist](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/), so they will be installed in each package that depends on them.

-In this monorepo you can see an example of such libraries in `react-native-async-storage`.
+In this monorepo, you can see an example of such libraries in `react-native-async-storage`.

-In the Metro bundler and Webpack configs used across the monorepo, [I'm using a set of build-tools](https://github.com/mmazzarolo/react-native-universal-monorepo/tree/master/packages/build-tools) that ensures nohoisted packages are resolved correctly.
+In the metro bundler and Webpack configs used across the monorepo, [I'm using a set of build-tools](https://github.com/mmazzarolo/react-native-universal-monorepo/tree/master/packages/build-tools) that ensures nohoisted packages are resolved correctly.
 So, as long as you add these libraries [to the `nohoist` list](https://github.com/mmazzarolo/react-native-universal-monorepo/blob/a7dcfcbe7c7df66f6d11f06dd13f51ff94b1e70c/package.json#L9-L19), you should be good to go 👍